Fusceulima immaculata

-Aclis immaculata is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
+Fusceulima immaculata is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.

 Description

 The length of the shell attains 3.2 mm, its diameter 1 mm.

 (Original description) The minute shell is subcylindrical.
 It is polished and white.
 It has a blunt apex and about six nearly flat-sided whorls.
 The suture is obscure, flatly appressed, having the aspect of being overglazed.
 The sculpture consists only of nearly imperceptible incremental lines.
 The base is somewhat prolonged and rounded.
 The aperture is ovate.
 The outer lip is thin, produced medially and evenly rounded into a short slightly concave inner lip.

 Distribution

 This species occurs in the Atlantic Ocean off Fernandina Beach, Florida.